Lecture 13: Monoids

 Recap

-latter for those types of kind * -> *
+latter for those types of kind * -> *.
+Note that

 the latter is also defined to be a subclass of